johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Inter-cultural contexts ###

 Inter-cultural mission implies being sent to significantly different cultural, ethnic and geographical contexts.

-- 	It is typically highly-demanding, because of various risks and hardships related to living in and engaging with a different culture.
-It therefore requires specialist intercultural training, experience and understanding;
+-	Intercultural work requires specialist intercultural training, experience and understanding, because culture profoundly affects how messianic community and vocation is translated into practice.

--	Intercultural workers must particularly engage with challenges related to the significant linguistic and practical differences that exists between cultures, which profoundly effect how messianic community and vocation is translated into practice;
+-	Intercultural work is typically highly-demanding, because of various risks and hardships related to living in and engaging with a different culture.

-- 	Being sent inter-culturally is the vocation of [*apostolic missionary teams*] .
+-	Intercultural work is the vocation of [*apostolic missionary teams*].

 ### Intra-cultural contexts ###

-Intra-cultural mission implies being sent to and within our own cultural contexts, amongst our own people.
+Because God sends the whole messianic community towards all the peoples and cultures of the world, mission is not limited to crossing geographic, ethnic or intercultural barriers. *Intra-cultural mission* recognises that the messianic community is *sent* towards the people within its own original context.

--	How so?
-By identifying with and participating in God's sending of the whole messianic community, towards the nations of the world.
-Intra-cultural sending implies co-operating with God's purposes and forming disciples *wherever* we are working: carrying vocational responsibility in ways that influence and transform homes, families, communities, workplaces and institutions.
+-	Intra-cultural sending implies co-operating with God's purposes and forming disciples *wherever* we are working: carrying vocational responsibility in ways that influence and transform homes, families, communities, workplaces and institutions.

-- 	Whatever vocational role we occupy, each disciple should recognise how faithfulness to the Messiah's missional priorities creates opportunities to introduce messianic perspectives, biblical truths and spiritual power into our contexts.
+- 	Whatever vocational role we occupy, each disciple should recognise how faithfulness to the Messiah's missional priorities creates opportunities to introduce messianic perspectives, biblical truths and spiritual power into our personal and vocational contexts.

 - 	This includes participation in health-, wealth- and other worth-creating activities, such as arts, sports, media, civil service and government, which have historically been overlooked, or devalued, by some forms of Christian spirituality.